-HSPs may have naturally high levels of both cortisol and stress because of their sponge-like nervous systems.
+HSPs may have naturally high levels of stress and cortisol because of their sponge-like nervous systems.
 Understanding stress biochemistry and adrenal gland imbalance will help HSPs master stress relief and develop a strong stress management program.

-To understand the biochemistry of stress, specifically the relationship between cortisol and stress, we need to first understand what parts of the body are involved.
+To understand the biochemistry of stress, we need to first understand what parts of the body are involved.

 Stress activates the hypothalamus in the brain.
 The hypothalamus is located just above the brain stem and acts as a control center for the body, linking the nervous system and the endocrine system (hormones) via the pituitary gland.
 The hypothalamus regulates the hormonal and circadian rhythms of the body, which is the body’s biological clock.